 When lane markers are consistently detected, steering assist engages and the steering wheel/lane marker icons on the instrument panel turn green.
 Both right and left hand markers need to be detected by the front camera.
 Steering assist will engage or disengage depending on the visibility or presence of lane markers, though the Intelligent Cruise Control will remain active.

 If the vehicle comes to a complete stop in a traffic jam situation for more than three seconds, the driver just presses the resume button or taps the accelerator pedal to begin moving again.

 "ProPILOT Assist functionally enhances the ICC system, including stop, hold and start, while the steering assist's lane centering helps keep the vehicle in the center of the lane," added Yamaguchi.
 "Drivers who have experienced ProPILOT Assist always remark about the difference it makes, not realizing how many acceleration, steering and braking inputs they make under normal driving – and how much more enjoyable it is to have ProPILOT Assist help take care of it for them."

-Gardena Nissan is a prestigious Owner First Award of Excellence Nissan Dealer offering great deals and service for all of your Nissan needs.
+Gardena Nissan offers great deals and service for all of your Nissan needs.
 Family owned and operated for over 40 years.